sevenval/flat-docs/reference/variables.md

 </upstream>
 ```

-To check, for example, if the status code of the response with `id="myRequest"` is successful you can use the following XPath expression:
+To check, for example, if the status code of the response with the ID `myRequest` is successful you can use the following XPath expression:

 ```
 $upstream/myRequest/status = 200